HermanKassler/TF2SR-Wiki/docs/knowledge-base/glossary/TITANFALL 2 Speedrun Glossary.md

 **Reload skip** \- Performed at the shooting range by reloading the pistol and picking up the R201 during the pistol reload animation.
 This skips reloading the R201.

-**Broken Gauntet** \- Refers to moving through the Gauntlet strating gate too quickly, resulting in the Gauntlet itself not starting.
-Some runners attempt to reach the platform where FS-1041 is called down without being teleported by Lasitmosa when this happens.
+**Broken Gauntlet** \- Refers to moving through the Gauntlet strating gate too quickly, resulting in the Gauntlet itself not starting.
+Some runners attempt to reach the platform where FS-1041 is called down without being teleported by Lastimosa when this happens.

 ### **BT-7274**